Demographics of Madagascar: Languages

+Malagasy is the national language, and shares the status of official language with French.

+According to the 2018 census, 99.9% of the population aged 3 and more can speak Malagasy, 23.6% can speak French, 8.2% can speak English, and 0.6% can speak another language.

 Religion

-According to the 1993 national census, 41% of Madagascans practise Christianity and 52% practise traditional religion, which tends to emphasize links between the living and the razana (ancestors).
-But according to the Pew Research Center in 2020, only 4.5% of Madagascans practise folk religions and 85% are Christian.
-According to the Association of Religion Data Archives, 58.1% of the population is Christian, 2.1% is Muslim, 39.2% practices traditional faiths, while 0.6% of the population is non-religious or adheres to other faiths as of 2020.
+According to the 1993 national census, 41% of Malagasies practised Christianity and 52% practise traditional religion, which tends to emphasize links between the living and the razana (ancestors); by 2020, only 4.5% of Malagasies exclusively practised folk religions and 85% were Christian (according to the Pew Research Center).
+The Association of Religion Data Archives noted that in 2020, 58.1% of the population is Christian, 2.1% is Muslim and 39.2% practices traditional faiths, while 0.6% of the population is non-religious or adheres to other faiths.

 Madagascar's traditional religions tend to emphasize links between the living and the dead.
 They believe that the dead join their ancestors in the ranks of divinity and that ancestors are intensely concerned with the fate of their living descendants.
 This spiritual communion is celebrated by the Merina and Betsileo reburial practice of famadihana, or "turning over the dead".
 In this ritual, relatives' remains are removed from the family tomb, rewrapped in new silk shrouds, and returned to the tomb following festive ceremonies in their honor.
 In the festivities, they eat, drink, and literally dance with the dead.
 After one or two days of celebrating, they shower the body with gifts and rebury it.

-Malagasy Christians are mostly Protestant (mainly Reformed Protestant Church of Jesus Christ in Madagascar (FJKM), Lutheran, and Anglican) or Roman Catholic, but there are also smaller groups such as members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Seventh-day Adventists, and Eastern Orthodox Christians.
+Malagasy Christians are roughly 50% Catholic and 50% Protestant (mainly Reformed Protestant Church of Jesus Christ in Madagascar (FJKM), Lutheran, and Anglican), but there are also smaller groups such as members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Seventh-day Adventists, Eastern Orthodox Christians and evangelicals.
 Many incorporate the cult of the dead with their other religious beliefs and bless their dead at church before proceeding with the traditional burial rites.
 They also may invite a pastor to attend a famadihana.
 A historical rivalry exists between the predominantly Catholic masses, considered to be underprivileged, and the predominantly Protestant Merina aristocrats, who tend to prevail in the civil service, business, and professions.

-Followers of Islam constitute approximately 7% of the population, according to the US Department of State in 2011, (down from their earlier estimate of 10 to 15% in 2009), or 3% according to the Pew Research Center in 2010.
-They are mostly concentrated in the north, northwest, and southeast.
-There are also a small number of Hindus.
+Followers of Islam constitute approximately 3% of the population in 2022, according to the US Department of State; there are also small numbers of Hindus and Jews.

-The Church of Jesus Christ of Latter-day Saints has more than 13,000 members in 42 congregations in Madagascar.
+The Church of Jesus Christ of Latter-day Saints had more than 13,000 members in 42 congregations in Madagascar in 2013.

-A small community started practicing Judaism in 2012, and formally converted in 2016 with the assistance of Kulanu, a nonprofit organization focusing on remote Jewish communities.
+A small community started practicing Judaism in 2010, and formally converted in 2016 with the assistance of Kulanu, a nonprofit organization focusing on remote Jewish communities.

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.